chrismdp/cardpirates/rules/index.md

 # Variants

-The following variants haven't been as well tested as the main game: try them and let me know what you think of them!
+The following variants haven't been as well tested as the main game: but do try them and let me know what you think of them!

-## Hidden cards
+## Variant: Hidden cards

 Whenever you place a crew card down on the sea or island, show the card to the other players, but place it face down rather than up.
 This makes for a tougher game, more reliant on memory.

-## Treacherous seas
+## Variant: Treacherous seas

 During the set up of the game, each player takes a card of their choice from the middle and places it around the edge of the map without looking at it, like this: